When should I apply for the program and is there a deadline?

 What happens if I am offered a camp placement/position I don't like?

 Our placement team works very hard to match you up with the best summer camp for you.
-In the rare case that you are not happy with the camp/position you are offered please notify NYQUEST within one week after your placement is organized and let us know why it does not meet your needs.
+In the rare case that you are not happy with the camp/position you are offered, please notify NYQUEST within one week after your placement and we will work with you to find a more suitable camp or position.

 Will I get time off?